 Long miles, long days.
 With the right attitude, this is a good thing.
 15 hours between camps inevitably drains a ton of energy, especially when the last three are hiked in the dark, but I prefer to look at it as a privilege.
 Even with all the hiking I’ve done recently, when I stop and think about it(while still hiking of course), it continues to feel like a gift to be able to walk all day if I want.
 Sometimes it can feel like I don’t have a choice, that the miles need to be made, that it’s my job, but almost always I am excited to hike.
 On a thru-hike, the great battles are fought in the mind.
 Mental resilience is a tremendous asset, and being able to cast the lamest of situations in positive light has kept me on trail through the worst.
 Having an incredible partner in SpiceRack is a huge boost as well.
 I don’t need to dig as deep to find the light in the dark with her around, she guides me there when I am blind.
 In the early days, she jokingly renamed me Hopelessly Optimistic, or Hopetimistic.
-I take it as a compliment and strive to live up to the title.
+I took it as a compliment and strive to live up to the title.
 Today was tough.
 With Spice moving a little slow, figuring out how to manage her injury, and our failure to properly fuel our hungry bodies, the day dragged well into the night, far beyond the capacity of my mind to remain totally lucid.
 Despite this, the beauty was undeniable and I found myself thinking that we nailed it.
 Some of the most interesting states of mind are found near the edge, or over it.
 Hiking by moonlight with friends after a looooong day, that edge can be pretty blurry.

 We finally made it to the top of Wagontongue Mountain, then rode the ridge, view to view.
 After a sunscreen break in the warm sun, the trail rollercoastered us down, along, and up.
 Yep, Spice definitely looked like she was walking normally now.
 The conversation came smooth and always circled back to food, and when our hunger had built, we stopped for a tea and stretching break.
 This became more of a lunch based on how long we chilled out and how much I ate.
 We decided not to stop again until we made it to the next water, 10 miles ahead.
 Big mistake.